passbolt/passbolt_help/_includes/hosting/update/package-update.md

 ### 3. Upgrade your system

+{% include messages/warning.html
+content="**Pro tip:** Sometimes, while updating when there is also an update to MySQL/MariaDB you will get an error on the upgrade step.
+That's why we are suggesting to manually upgrade passbolt prior to system upgrade"
+%}

 This commands will trigger an upgrade on your whole {{ distributionLabel }} system:

 {% if distributionPackage == 'apt' %}